soltysh/mezzanine-quickstart/README.md

 This repository contains working [Mezzanine](http://mezzanine.jupo.org/) installation you can use to setup your own copy of one of the best python CMS available.
 Below you'll find instructions how to set it up as is.
-At bottom there are instructions how to setup Mezzanine from scratch to use on Openshift.
+At bottom there are instructions how to setup Mezzanine from scratch to use on OpenShift.
 Enjoy!

 Setup as is